Robert Picardo

 Robert Alphonse Picardo (born October 27, 1953) is an American actor.
-He is best known for playing The Doctor on Star Trek: Voyager.
+He is best known for playing The Doctor in the Star Trek franchise, starting on Star Trek: Voyager.
 He also appeared as Richard Woolsey in the Stargate franchise, the Cowboy in Innerspace, Coach Cutlip on The Wonder Years, and Captain Dick Richard on the ABC series China Beach.
 He is a frequent collaborator with Joe Dante and is a member of The Planetary Society's board of directors.

 Early life

 Picardo was born in Philadelphia, Pennsylvania, the son of Joe Picardo.
 Robert is of Italian heritage, with his father's family originating from Montecorvino Rovella, Salerno, and his mother's parents originally from Bomba in Abruzzo.
 He graduated from William Penn Charter School in 1971 and originally entered Yale University as a pre-medical student, but opted to act, instead.
 He graduated with a bachelor's degree in drama from Yale.

 Picardo is an accomplished singer.
 While he was at Yale University, he was a member of the Society of Orpheus and Bacchus, the second-longest running undergraduate a cappella group in the United States.
 Also, while at Yale, he had a major role in the 1973 European premiere production of Leonard Bernstein's Mass in Vienna, conducted by John Mauceri.
 The production was televised by ORF and broadcast on PBS during the 1970s.
 His singing was also incorporated into his role in Star Trek: Voyager.

 After earning his degree, he enrolled at the Circle in the Square Professional Theater Workshop.
 He waited tables for a few years until his theatrical work started to take off around 1976.
 His first breaks were appearing in the David Mamet play Sexual Perversity in Chicago, and with Diane Keaton in The Primary English Class.